bornedj/rustBook/README.md

 ### minigrep

-Project is a smaller version of the CLI tool grep.
+Project is a smaller version of the CLI tool grep that takes a query and filename as parameters.
+Case sensitivity can be changed with the IGNORED_CASE environmental variable.
 Completing the project helped to practice information from previous chapters: package/module management, using test driven development, ownership, and all the various data types.
+Also introduces the std::env module.